 Cell Phone Watch

-Cell phone watches operate as a fully functional, fully featured mobile devices with the multiple capabilities.
+Cell phone watches operate as a fully functional, fully featured mobile devices with multiple capabilities.

-One potential capability is to extend or project (known as body interfacing) an interactive screen onto a body part or other surface.
+One potential capability is to extend or project (known as body interfacing) a interactive screen onto a body part or other surface.

-A cell phone watch like a smartwatch is conveniently attached to your wrist and not in your pocket, bag or elsewhere, so these future gadgets offer some interesting possibilities.
-Most cell phone watches feature video and still camera capability.
+A cell phone watch conveniently attaches to your wrist and not in your pocket, bag or elsewhere, so these gadgets do offer some interesting possibilities.
+Most of these watches feature video and still camera capability.

 You wouldn't miss an opportunity to record anything because all you have to do is point your arm and click.